XYZT: A Journey in 4 Dimensions

 ABOUT THE PEABODY ESSEX MUSEUM

 Over the last 20 years, the Peabody Essex Museum (PEM) has distinguished itself as one of the fastest-growing art museums in North America.
 Founded in 1799, it is also the country’s oldest continuously operating museum.
 At its heart is a mission to enrich and transform people's lives by broadening their perspectives, attitudes and knowledge of themselves and the wider world.
 PEM celebrates outstanding artistic and cultural creativity through exhibitions, programming and special events that emphasize cross-cultural connections, integrate past and present and underscore the vital importance of creative expression.
 The museum's collection is among the finest of its kind boasting superlative works from around the globe and across time -- including American art and architecture, Asian export art, photography, maritime art and history, Native American, Oceanic and African art.
 PEM's campus affords a varied and unique visitor experience with hands-on creativity zones, interactive opportunities and performance spaces.
 Twenty-four noted historic structures grace PEM’s campus, including Yin Yu Tang, a 200-year-old Chinese house that is the only such example of Chinese domestic architecture on display in the United States, and the Phillips Library, which holds one of the nation’s most important museum-based collections of rare books and manuscripts.
-HOURS: Open Tuesday-Sunday, 10 am-5 pm, and the third Thursday of every month until 9 pm.
+HOURS: Open Tuesday-Sunday, 10 am-5 pm.
 Closed Mondays, Thanksgiving, Christmas and New Year's Day.
 ADMISSION: Adults $20; seniors $18; students $12.
 Additional admission to Yin Yu Tang: $6 (plus museum admission).
 Members, youth 16 and under and residents of Salem enjoy free general admission and free admission to Yin Yu Tang.
 INFO: Call 8667451876 or visit pem.org

 Media Relations Contacts: